When you’re a small business owner, your bottom line matters. So why not earn rewards for purchases you’re already making?

 - Fee: Either $15 or 5% of the amount of each transaction, whichever is greater.

-Hot Tip: You can use your Chase Ink Cash℠ card to purchase gift cards at office supply stores.
-This method can effectively earn you 5% back on airfare if you purchase airline gift cards, dining if you purchase restaurant gift cards, gas if your purchase gas gift cards, or anything in between.
-But again, keep in mind this category is capped at $25,000 in purchases per account year.
+Hot Tip: You can use your Ink Business Cash℠ Credit Card to purchase gift cards at office supply stores.
+This method can effectively earn you 5% back on airfare if you purchase airline gift cards, dining if you purchase restaurant gift cards, gas if your purchase gas station gift cards, or anything in between.
+But keep in mind that this category is capped at $25,000 in purchases per account year.

 Chase Shopping Portal